Investing in airline stocks hasn’t been easy for investors ever since the COVID-19 pandemic changed the world forever.

 2. Delta AIrlines (DAL)

 Delta airlines is a stock I personally hold in my IRA retirement account because I fly with them all the time.
 While they aren’t as strong as Southwest, they are one of the more profitable airlines and should survive this mess.
 DAL stock has taken the biggest beating out of my 3 recommendations, trading around 44% off its 1 -month high.
 I’m actively buying Delta stock now because I plan to hold the shares for 20+ years.

 United is losing $100 million a day due to the Coronavirus but they hold the most comprehensive fleet in the world.
 The company has done a lot of things to survive the crisis and should be okay.
 I prefer LUV or DAL but UAL is my 3rd best choice.

-Let’se wait and see how things shake out for the airline industry.
-I’m going with quality when it comes to airline that will survive the Coronavirus crisis.
+Let’s wait and see how things shake out for the airline industry.
+I’m going with quality when it comes to airlines that will survive the Coronavirus crisis.

 Consider adding any of these stocks to your portfolio since they are well off their 52 week highs.